robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 4. On the navigation pane to the left, click **Dashboard**.
 You should see the following data classifications:
     ![Macie Classification](../images/03-macie-data.png)

+    > You can slide the risk slider to filter data classifications based on risk levels.

 5. Click the icon under “Critical Assets” for “S3 Objects by PII”
   * Is there any PII in your bucket?